tekkie/path-to-craftshmanship/README.md

   questions which have been asked more than twice by readers
-- most UOWs should have a subvidision `TL;DR` which is placed near the beginning of the subdivision and contains the main points and ideas of the chapters, in a dumbed down / stupid simple formulation.
+- most UOWs should have a subvidision `TL;DR` which is placed near the beginning of the subdivision and contains the main points and ideas of the chapters, in a dumbed down / stupid simple formulation, using abstract and complicated terms to shorten it's length to the minimum.
 The *TL;DR* should be written near the beginning of the chapter/section,and to be written last, since it's meant to be read by the people who want to know if they have already learned what the chapter/section tries to teach.